smped/ngsReports/README.md

 For a analysis of multiple fastqc reports use the shinyApp by running:
 `fastqcShiny()`
 once inside the shiny app, files can be input by clicking the `Choose Files` button.
-This will then open a pop-up window to select your fastqcReports (select multiple files by holding control, ect.) once selected files will load and first plot will appear.
+This will then open a pop-up window to select your fastqcReports (select multiple files by holding control, etc.) once selected files will load and first plot will appear.

-ShinyApp can also be passed a character vector of filenames or a fastqcFileList
+ShinyApp can also be passed a character vector of file names or a `fastqcFileList`

 Pass character vector fileList to shinyApp